tech-science-club/RadioScan/README.md

 - dht11 temperature sensor
 - bluetooth HC-05
 - Arduino Geiger counter kit with J305 tube
+- ESP 8266 Node mcu

 Software reads data via serial comunication through bluetooth or usb-connemction and displays retrieved information on the screen.
+Python App using pyserial library reads end encode data into string and and sequently gives as possibilities to treat data as we wish.
+Using cloud web services we can store our data into web server, database and web table.
+Python libraries give as great oportunities to extract, convert data in desired view.

  There are available 3 windows:
 - real time measurement
 - real time activity in plot mode
-- reaching data from databese and build plot with information within desirable scopes
+- reaching data from databese and build plot with information within desirable time scopes